- Dean of Admission & Financial Aid

 A: The opportunity for us to have a personal interaction with you always makes a difference.
 Interviews are strongly recommended.
 Please come prepared to talk about Connecticut College and anything else that interests you.
 We would much rather converse enthusiastically about what you want to talk about than to have to fall back on tired questions about your favorite class, favorite teacher, the weather at home, etc.

 Please spend some time on this website reading about the College so that you have questions for us.
 Come with a story to tell.
 We really want to learn about you.
 We will do everything possible to accommodate your request for an interview no matter where you are calling from.

 You should not interview, however, if you are doing it because your parents or counselor are making you.
 This lack of personal motivation and genuine interest in the College is often evident.
 See the Interviews section for more information, to schedule an interview and get helpful interview tips.

 A: Our office is open on selected Saturdays in the fall.
 Please call or check the admission calendar before you come.

 A: Visit the Directions page for directions and a downloadable campus map.

 A: Times vary during the year but are always updated on the admission calendar.
-No appointments are necessary.
+While registration prior to your arrival is not required, we do encourage you to do so.
 The tour and group information sessions each last about an hour.
-Both leave from the Horizon Admission building.
+Both leave from Horizon Admission Building.

-A: The Office of Admission does not coordinate overnight stays for prospective students.
-Prospective students are welcome to make their own arrangements to stay with a student at the college.
-You are also encouraged to schedule an interview during your visit to campus.
+A: The Office of Admission coordinates overnight stays for admitted students only.
+Prospective students are welcome to make their own arrangements to stay with a current student they may know.

 A: Alumni interviews are made available as an alternative to the on-campus interview.
 Learn more about interviews.